cloudcap10/configcraft/readme.md

 # Installation

-### - Create a new docker network
+### 1. Create a new docker network

 `docker network create dmz_net`<br>
 `docker network create internal_net`

-All the future containers and Caddy must be on `internal_net` network.
+Going forward, both Caddy and any additional containers should be connected to the `internal_net` network.  <br>
 For internal communication, the project employs a DNS-based strategy by utilizing container names for addressing, allowing containers to target each other using hostnames.

-### Create directories that store your stacks and stores Dockge's stack
+### 2. Create directories that store your stacks and stores Dockge's stack

 `mkdir -p /opt/stacks /opt/dockge`